Harlesden

-Harlesden /ˈhɑrlzdən/ is a district in the London Borough of Brent, north-west London.
+Harlesden /ˈhɑrlzdən/ is a district in the London Borough of Brent, situated just north of Old Oak Common and the Grand Union Canal.

-Located north of the Grand Union Canal and Wormwood Scrubs, the Harrow Road flows through the centre of the area which goes eastwards to Central London and west towards Wembley.
 Harlesden was historically in the Municipal Borough of Willesden before the creation of Brent; it lies within Willesden's postal district of NW10.
 Harlesden has been praised for its vibrant Caribbean culture and unofficially named London's reggae capital for its contributions to the musical genre.
 The town centre contains a large number of multicultural independent businesses, while industry exists by the canal, most notably a McVitie's biscuit factory that has been operating since 1902.
-The population includes people of Afro-Caribbean heritage most notably, as well as Irish, Portuguese, Brazilian, Somali, and smaller Latin American and East African groups within the community.
+The population includes people of Afro-Caribbean heritage, as well as Brazilian, Somali and smaller Latin American, and East African groups within the community.

 History

 Harlesden was once a Saxon settlement.
 The Domesday Book calls it "Hervlvestvne".
 For centuries the area was a small rural community set in orchards with some inns.

 In the 19th century, Harlesden, then a rural village in the parish of Willesden, began to develop some of its urban appearance with the arrival of the railways.
 Willesden Junction, Kensal Green and Harlesden stations on the London & Birmingham Railway all had an effect on the developing village.
 Cottages for railway and industrial workers were built, as was grander housing for the local middle class.
 The London–Harrow coach passed through the village every day by 1839.
 The village gained a blacksmith, grocer and a shoemaker during this period.